atzm/oftroute/README.rst

 License
 =======
-oftrace is available under the Apache License Version 2.0.
+oftroute is available under the Apache License Version 2.0.